suwalszczyzna/MadTadpoles/README.md

 Android game made by #polish students of Google Android Basics Challenge 2017

 ## Install
-Download "madtadpoles_beta.apk" on your device and install it.
+Download "madtadpoles_beta.apk" and install it on your Android device